Chapter 6: Of the Fall of Man, Of Sin, And of the Punishment Thereof

 - Rom.
 11:32-34; 2 Sam.
 24:1; 1 Chron.
 21:1; 1 Kings 22:22-23; 2 Sam.
 16:10; Acts 2:23; 4:27-28

 Our Confession is in agreement with Ecclesiastes 7:29 where it is said that man was created upright, but "they” (man) sought out many (evil) schemes.
 Adam and Eve received a direct command from God not to eat from the tree of the knowledge of good and evil (Gen. 2:17), which (perhaps) caused the knowledge and experience of a new kind of morality, namely evil morality.
 There was nothing in the fruit that did that, but it was God's way of testing them.
-The Confession is clear that Adam out of his own will took of the tree and transgressed, he was not coerced against his will, neither was Eve.
-Of this command, we read in Genesis 2:15-17
+The Confession is clear that Adam out of his own will took of the tree and transgressed.
+He was not coerced against his will and desire, neither was Eve.
+Of this command, we read in Genesis 2:15-17:

 Gen. 2:16-17 And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, 17 but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”